 Although the strategic plan is often intended to be an internal document, many organizations develop a concise summary of the plan to share with organizations outside the health department.
-This external communications document is often publi-
+This external communications document is often publicized on websites or in brochures.
+It provides a snapshot of the strategic plan, which allows the reader to quickly understand what the organization is about, where it is headed, and how it will get there by a certain time - without the additional details that are helpful only to staff.